 This is the online help for the BrainSpan Atlas of the Developing Human Brain Web application.

 The BrainSpan Atlas of the Developing Human Brain is designed as a foundational resource for studying transcriptional mechanisms involved in human brain development.
-Upon completion, the atlas will contain a variety of data modalities and cover several developmental stages.
-The data will include:
+The atlas will contains a variety of data modalities and covers several developmental stages.
+The data includes:

 The currently available dataset is described below.
 For complete details please see the White Papers on our Documentation page.